 The recent list will also contain emoji that are not usually on your lists, so kept in single-use lists for example.
 If you don't wish those to show up, make use of these options.

-Setting custom directories
+Setting custom directories and editing history

 By default bemoji stores your recent history in